Ufoliumについて

 Imagine that one day mathematics classes were switched with art and music classes.
 In such a world, art and music would take place in the classroom every day.
 If you like art or music, you might think, “Great!”—but the art and music classes in this world might not be what you expect.

-In art class, students practice drawing straight lines because, we are told, someday they will need to draw a perfectly straight line.
+In art class, students practice drawing straight lines because, they are told, someday they will need to draw a perfectly straight line.
 There are plenty of drills, and everyone draws straight lines.
-Through this kind of instruction, many students come to dislike art.
+Through this kind of instruction, many students come to hate art.
 By the time they reach adulthood, most people can vaguely recall some painters’ names, but few will say, “I like art.”
-“I lost track of art partway through, and it became boring.
+They might say, “I got completely lost in art along the way, and it became boring.
 I guess I’m not smart enough to be good at art.”

 In music class, students practice writing musical notation.
-Symbols such as sharps and naturals appear on the tests.
-There is lots of homework, and everyone learns how to write scores accurately.
-Through this kind of instruction, many students come to dislike music.
-A few students earn high marks on the tests and are highly praised by their teachers: “That child can quickly and precisely transcribe guitar chord positions onto the staff in the entrance-exam problems.
+Symbols such as sharps and naturals appear on tests.
+There is lots of homework, and everyone learns how to write musical notation accurately.
+Through this kind of instruction, many students come to hate music.
+A few students earn high marks on tests and are highly praised by their teachers: “That child can quickly and precisely transcribe guitar chord fingerings onto a musical staff for entrance-exam problems.
 Very promising—surely a great musician in the making.”

 Meanwhile, in this world mathematics is no longer used for entrance exams.
-In class, students freely create patterns, the way they might paint on a blank canvas or play an instrument.
+In class, students freely create patterns, as if they were painting on a blank canvas or playing an instrument.
 During this trial and error, when a student needs a little trick to make what they want or simply can’t get something to work, the teacher guides them.
-On other days the teacher brings in works by mathematicians of the past or plays board games with the class.
-There is no homework, yet students draw at home and, after they grow up, compose music as well.
+On other days, the teacher brings in works by mathematicians of the past or plays board games with the class.
+There is no homework, yet students draw patterns at home and, even as adults, continue to create them.
 When they manage to create an interesting pattern, they are thrilled and praised by their friends.
 “That pattern you made the other day was amazing—how did you think of it?”
-“I just tried out different ideas and happened upon an interesting combination.”
+“I just tried out different ideas and found an interesting combination.”

-Ufolium does take cues from the material covered in middle and high school, but it is not a textbook remake.
+Ufolium does take inspiration from the material covered in middle and high school, but it is not a textbook remake shown to the middle school, high school, and adult participants who have gathered here.
 Some topics are not covered in school at all, and the order in which we tackle things will be different.
-Instead, we will venture into the forest, encounter creatures with strange properties, and gain an intuition for what is taught in school classes.
+Instead, we will venture into the forest, encounter creatures with strange properties, and gain intuition about what is taught in school classes.